adriannajankowska/Oprical-Music-Notation-algorithms-analysis/README.md

 # Optical-Music-Notation-algorithms-analysis
-Analysis of machine learning classifiers effectiveness in recognizing the handwritten musical notation symbols
+Analysis of machine learning classifiers' effectiveness in recognizing the handwritten musical notation symbols